top of page

 We run a wild bird shoot on our farm, so we don’t release any birds.
 The bags tend to be small and reflect how the pheasants and partridges have bred during the spring and early summer.
 Nearly every field on the farm offers habitat which is specially designed to help the wild birds thrive.
 These areas either provide them with food and cover during the winter or insects for the chicks when they hatch in the spring.
 Rats, crows and foxes are controlled from March until July when all ground nesting birds are at their most vulnerable - a fox offers very little threat to a wild bird after the middle of July.

-This graph shows the number of pairs seen each spring per km2 over the last seven years.
+This graph shows the number of pairs seen each spring per km2 over the last ten years.

 We have now put in 12 beetle banks across our farm in the larger fields, comprising of a strip of grass (ideal nesting cover) and wild flowers or kale on both sides, providing essential over-wintering habitat for many welcome insects and spiders.
 These move into the crop in the spring and feed on crop pests.
 Beetle banks also provide habitat for species which prefer to nest in open farmland away from field boundaries, such as corn buntings, reed buntings, skylarks and mammals like harvest mice.
 Grey partridges sometimes choose them in preference to hedge banks to avoid predators.